alok-ai-lab/MRep-DeepInsight/README.md

 5. Extraction of Gene Names (optional): This option is useful for enrichment analysis.
 Two files for the extraction of genes are GeneNames_Extract.m and GeneNames.m.
 The list of names of genes is stored in `~/DeepInsight3D_pkg/Models/RunY/StageX/` folder.

     After running the feature selection function, the results will be stored in the corresponding RunY and StageX folders (where X and Y are integers 1,2,3…).
 If it is required to find the gene IDs/names of the obtained subset for each cancer type, then execute `GeneNames_Extract` function.
 Go to Line 4, and set the `Out_Stages` variable.
 For e.g., if Stage 2 has been saved inside Run1 after executing `func_FS_class_basedCAM`, use `Out_Stages = 2`.
 Then go to Line 6 and define `FileRun`.
+For MRep-DeepInsight, we have not used feature selection.

     The gene list per class will be generated.
 If there are 10 cancer types, then 10 files will be generated.
 In addition, one file with all genes listed will be generated (e.g. GeneList_UnCmprss.txt).
 The results will be stored in `~/Models/RunY/StageX` as RunYStageX.tar.gz and a folder with the same results will also be created as RunYStageX.
 In this example, it will be stored in the folder `Run1Stage2` and Run1Stage2.tar.gz.